 Athlete Photo Gallery

-A two-time Olympic medalist – gold in 2002 and bronze in 2010 – Kelly Clark is a trailblazer and dominant force in the sport.
+A three-time Olympic medalist – gold in 2002 and bronze in both 2010 and now 2014 – Kelly Clark is a trailblazer and dominant force in the sport.
 She continually pushes the innovation and amplitude of her riding to new heights, making history and setting new records in her wake.

 OFF THE SNOW